paddo-tech/tether-cli/README.md

 - **File Watching:** notify
 - **Git Operations:** git2
 - **Encryption:** aes-gcm (AES-256-GCM)
-- **Keychain:** security-framework (macOS Keychain/iCloud)
+- **Key derivation:** age (passphrase-based encryption)
 - **Secret Detection:** regex (pattern matching)
 - **Randomness:** rand (cryptographic RNG)

 ## FAQ

 **Q: Is my data secure?**
 A: Yes.
 All dotfiles are encrypted with AES-256-GCM before being stored in Git.
-Encryption keys are stored in iCloud Keychain (never in Git).
+Encryption keys are derived from your passphrase (never stored in Git).
 Tether also scans for secrets (API keys, tokens) and warns you before syncing.
-Even if someone gains access to your Git repo, they cannot decrypt your dotfiles without the encryption key from your iCloud Keychain.
+Even if someone gains access to your Git repo, they cannot decrypt your dotfiles without your passphrase.

 **Q: How does encryption key sync work?**
-A: On your first machine, Tether generates a 256-bit encryption key and stores it in iCloud Keychain.
-When you initialize Tether on another Mac with the same iCloud account, the key is automatically available (synced by iCloud).
-No manual key management needed.
+A: Tether uses passphrase-based encryption.
+On your first machine, you set a passphrase that derives your encryption key.
+On other machines, enter the same passphrase to unlock.
+No cloud services required.

 **Q: What if I don't want encryption?**
 A: You can disable it in `~/.tether/config.toml` by setting `encrypt_dotfiles = false`.
 However, we strongly recommend keeping encryption enabled, especially if your dotfiles contain API keys or tokens.